-There is limited use of non-motorized modes of transport across the city, mostly due to the physical environment: sidewalks are not continuous throughout the city with
+There is limited use of non-motorized modes of transport across, the city, mostly due to the physical environment:

 Public transport

 Public transport in Amman only constitutes 13% of the modal share, of which 8% use taxis and 5% use buses.
 350 Users who rely on the public transport system are often those with an average monthly income of less than JODs 400 and do not own a car.
 351 There are various routes throughout the city, and it is common for users to have to take two or three different buses to reach their destination.
 352 Payment systems are not integrated, and users must pay for each bus trip individually.
 353